-2-arm (using 1 Interface), 2 subnets - Same as above except that a single interface on the load balancer is allocated 2 IP addresses, one in each subnet.
+2-arm (using 1 Interface), 2 subnets - same as above except that a single interface on the load balancer is allocated 2 IP addresses, one in each subnet.

 1-arm (using 1 Interface), 1 subnet - Here, the VIP is brought up in the same subnet as the Real Servers.
 For clients located in remote networks the default gateway on the Real Servers must be set to be an IP address on the load balancer.
 For clients located on the same subnet, return traffic would normally be sent directly to the client bypassing the load balancer which would break NAT mode.
-To address this, the routing table on the Real Servers must be modified to force return traffic to go via the load balancer - For more details on 'One-Arm NAT Mode' refer to page 113.
+To address this, the routing table on the Real Servers must be modified to force return traffic to go via the load balancer - more details on 'One-Arm NAT Mode' are available here.

-If you want Real Servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP or RDP, you will need to setup individual SNAT and DNAT firewall script rules for each Real Server or add additional VIPs for this - please refer to page 112 for more details.
+If you want Real Servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP or RDP, you will need to setup individual SNAT and DNAT firewall script rules for each Real Server or add additional VIPs for this.

-- NAT mode is transparent, i.e. the Real Server will see the source IP address of the client. - Port translation is possible in NAT mode, i.e. VIP:80 --> RIP:8080 is possible.
+- NAT mode is transparent, i.e. the Real Server will see the source IP address of the client. - Port translation is possible in NAT mode, i.e. VIP:80 RIP:8080 is possible.